Regular and Singular Steady States of 2D incompressible Euler equations near the Bahouri-Chemin Patch

 \subsubsection{Concluding the proof of Theorem \ref{main}}

-Given the setup of Theorem \ref{main}, by Theorem \ref{invertible}, Theorem \ref{stability} and inverse function Theorem, we have: $\forall \epsilon^{*}, 0<\epsilon^{*}<\epsilon_0$, we can find $\delta$, $\psi^*_{\epsilon}$ to extend the solution curve locally in the sense that on $\{\epsilon^*-\delta<\epsilon<\epsilon^*+\delta\}$, $\psi^*_{\epsilon}$ is smooth with respect to $\epsilon$, and While Theorem \ref{step1} proves By Theorem \ref{uniqueness}, we proved The equation \eqref{extension} in particular implies that when we use the inverse function theorem to extend the solution curve, we always have \eqref{extension 1} in particular implies that we can use the inverse function theorem to get a smooth solution curve to connect $\psi_{\epsilon_0}$ to $\psi_0$ and we finishes the proof of Theorem \ref{main}.
+Given the setup of Theorem \ref{main}, by Theorem \ref{invertible}, and Theorem \ref{stability} we have: $\forall \epsilon^{*}, 0<\epsilon^{*}<\epsilon_0$, we can find constant $a(\epsilon^*)$ and a family of function $\left\{\psi^{*}_{\epsilon}\right\}$, such that and While in the Theorem \ref{step1}, the steady states we construct satisfy the following equation: By Theorem \ref{uniqueness} and \eqref{smooth2}, we proved The equation \eqref{extension} in particular implies that the steady states $\left\{\psi_{\epsilon}\right\}$ we constructed in Theorem \ref{step1} is a smooth curve consisting of smooth steady states that converges to $\psi_0$ as $\epsilon$ tends to $0$.